 FAQ for Singapore Employment Pass (EP)

-- The minimum salary for an Employment Pass in Singapore from 1 September 2020 is $4,500 per month.
-From 1 December 2020, in the financial sector, the minimum salary for EP applicants will be $5,000 per month.
+- The minimum salary for an Employment Pass in Singapore from 1 September 2022 is $5,000 per month.
+In the financial sector, the minimum salary for EP applicants will be $5,500 per month.
 As well as this proof of your earnings, you will need to show:

 - You have a job offer from an approved company in Singapore.